Learning to Answer from Correct Demonstrations: Introduction

 Many real-world problems involve generating an answer to a question, where there may be many \emph{equally good} responses.
 A math question can have millions of equally valid but differently written solutions, a coding task can admit many different perfectly working implementations, and a recommendation query can be satisfied by multiple items.
 The learner’s challenge is \emph{not} to reproduce all correct responses, but to generate a \emph{single good answer}.\footnote{Throughout, we use ``good'' and ``correct'' interchangeably.
 One should think of a ``correct'' answer in this context as a ``full credit complete answer'', not merely one that is ``logically true''.}

 This recurring structure can be formalized as \emph{contextual bandits}.
 The context and actions are the questions $x \in \cX$ and answers $y \in \cY$, respectively.
-There is an unknown reward function $\rexp(x,y)\in \{0,1\}$ indicating whether a response is good (for simplicity we take the reward to be binary and assume there is always at least one good answer, i.e.,~$\forall_x\exists_y\, r_*(x,y)=1$; in Section~\ref{subsec:bounded-reward} we show how the same results apply to general bounded rewards, as long as the demonstrator is optimal).
-We consider the problem of learning from demonstrations given by \emph{some} \emph{optimal demonstrator} $\piexp$, i.e., from a training set $S = \{ (x_i,y_i) \}_i$ where $x_i\sim \cD, y_i \sim \piexp(\cdot \mid x_i)$, with $\piexp(\cdot \mid x)$ supported on the set of optimal actions for the context $x$, given by
+In the simplest case, consider an unknown binary reward function $\rexp(x,y)\in \{0,1\}$ indicating whether a response is correct.
+We get demonstrations that are always correct, i.e., from a training set $S = \{ (x_i,y_i) \}_i$ where $x_i\sim \cD, y_i \sim \piexp(\cdot \mid x_i)$, where $\cD$ is some context distribution and $\piexp(\cdot \mid x)$ is a demonstration policy supported on the set of \emph{optimal} or \emph{correct} actions for the context $x$, given by\footnote{In the special case of binary rewards with always correct demonstrations, we are also implicitly assuming every question has at least one correct answer.
+This is not required in the more general treatment.}

-Note that $|\sigmaexp(x)|$ can be huge and there may be many optimal demonstrators.
-Our goal is to learn a predictor policy $\widehat{\pi}(y|x)$ that produces a \emph{good} action (response) to an unseen context (question) sampled from $\cD$, i.e., it has low error of outputting actions that are not optimal, as captured by the following loss\footnote{In the binary reward setup, where the optimal reward is always one (i.e., $\forall_x\max_y \rexp(x,y)=1$), our {\em loss} is equivalent to suboptimality of the {\em value} $V(\pi)=\E_{x\sim\cD,y\sim\pi(\cdot\mid x)} \left[ \rexp(x,y) \right]$.} defined for any policy $\pi$: